playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 ## React

 React has a built-in helper called `Children` that will help you access data passed as a child to a component.
-Using this `Children` helper, we can utilize the `toArray` method to create an array from `children` that we can then do anything we might otherwise do with a typical array.
+Using this `Children` helper, we can use the `toArray` method to create an array from `children` that we can then do anything we might otherwise do with a typical array.

 This comes in handy when trying to access the `length` count.